- Christine Turns Hobby Into Profitable Online Business

-A) Has rare qualities where he’s an expert that is highly engaging through his unique and passionate personality.
-In all my life, out of the tens of thousands of people I’ve met, I’ve only even encountered one or two people who have those qualities.
+A) Has rare qualities where he’s an expert who is highly engaging through his unique and passionate personality.
+In all my life, out of the tens of thousands of people I’ve met, I’ve only ever encountered one or two people who have those qualities.
 In other words, in many ways he’s pretty special.
 More special in this particular way than most of us.
 While everyone can leverage social media for success, not everyone is destined to be a social media demi-god.

 B) More importantly however, he plugs his social media action into a “good business model in a market of hungry buyers”.
 He has a multi-million dollar online wine retail business that gives him the perfect vehicle to leverage his powerful circle of influence for profits.